 Once it advances, a person may notice changes in how colors look, as well as blind spots in their central vision.

-- get plenty of exercise
+• getting plenty of exercise

 Geographic atrophy

 When it occurs, retina cells die off, causing further vision loss.
-It can cause symptoms, such as:
+It can cause symptoms such as:

-- dark spots in the central vision
+• dark spots in the central vision

-- numbers or letters disappearing when reading
+• numbers or letters disappearing when reading

-- dull, washed-out colors
+• dull, washed-out colors

-- trouble seeing in dimly lit rooms
+• trouble seeing in dimly lit rooms

-- blurry vision
+• blurry vision

 It occurs when abnormal blood vessels grow under the retina.
 The abnormal vessels may then leak or bleed, leading to vision loss.

-There are four stages of macular degeneration.
+There are four stages of AMD.

 Subclinical